Guide

 )

-A tuple or list of vizualization types is required, even if you just want one.
+A tuple or list of visualization types is required, even if you just want one.
 Make sure to include the comma in these examples.

 Or, a histogram with hexagonal binning: